kpiekara/comex/docs/Fixed time step.md

-# Fixed time step lopp
+# Fixed time step loop

 ## Overview
 A fixed time step loop in a 2D game is a method where the game logic updates at a constant rate, regardless of how fast the game is being rendered or how quickly the hardware can perform calculations.
 Here's a simplified explanation of the advantages and disadvantages of using a fixed time step loop: